CT4Rec: Simple yet Effective Consistency Training for Sequential Recommendation: Experiments

-\textbf{Performance improvement of online A/B test.} The performance improvement of CT4Rec on real-world recommendation service is reported in Table \ref{tb4}, which can be seen that only implementing CT4Rec as an additional channel in the matching module with the rest of the system unchanged can yield very impressive performance improvement over the original ensemble model.
-Our method increases CTR and ACN metrics by 10.141\% and 10.541\%, respectively.
+The performance improvement of CT4Rec on real-world recommendation service is reported in Table \ref{tb4} with the significance level $p<0.01$, which can be seen that only implementing CT4Rec as an additional channel in the matching module with the rest of the system unchanged can yield very impressive performance improvement over the original ensemble model.
+Our method increases CTR and ACN metrics by 2.717\% and 3.679\%, respectively.
 This indicates that our proposed simple method is not only effective for offline benchmarks and evaluation metrics but also generalizes well to the real-world online system.
+Since CT4Rec restricts the uncertainty of sub-models without involving extra model structure, the computation cost of CT4Rec for online serving is identical to the original backbone model.
+Thus, CT4Rec can significantly enhance online performance without adding online computation costs, which is a definite advantage for online serving, especially considering the machine costs.